Guanming Shi

 - Interests

-- Applied microeconomics, intellectual property rights and industrial organization, and production economics
+- Applied microeconomics, empirical industrial organization, innovation and intellectual property rights, and production economics

 - Office Hours